 1. Keep a consistent sender name

-It is very important for the email sender to provide accurate information on who they are or what their company deals with.
-If it is somehow noted that there is a violation in the CAN-SPAM Act then the chances are high that you may get fined as well.
+The email sender needs to provide accurate information on who they are or what their company deals with.
+If it is somehow noted that there is a violation of the CAN-SPAM Act then the chances are high that you may get fined as well.
 Be consistent with your sender name and stick to it.
 In this way, the recipient will instantly identify you, thus lowering the chances of your email being marked as spam.